kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 the objects before applying (with a set of label-filtered LIST requests), we will explore to what extent that can be amortized over other kubectl operations in alpha.
-One interesting option may be to use the fieldManager, choosing a fieldManager that includes the applyset ID to automatically detect conflicts (by _not_ specifying force); we intend to explore how this looks in practice and whether other options present themselves.
+One interesting option may be to use the fieldManager, choosing a fieldManager that includes the ApplySet ID to automatically detect conflicts (by _not_ specifying force); we intend to explore how this looks in practice and whether other options present themselves.